Leasing

 Financial Lease

-Decision: lease vs. borrow
+Decision: lease vs. borrow (borrow = bank loan for purchase)

 Financial leases only make sense if company is prepared to take on risks of owning and operating the leased asset (= just another way to borrow money to pay for an asset).